 Each ESR presented the work they carried out throughout their first year.
 The standard of research and presentations had increased tremendously since our first meeting in March ’17, highlighting the success of the programme’s ongoing skills and training element.

 After each ESR had presented, the poster session began.
-A number of colleagues from QUB’s Centre for Experimental Medicine and QUB’s Centre for Cancer Research and Cell Biology attended this poster session, along with a fantastic turnout from the Oesophageal Patients’ Association Northern Ireland.
-We offer a huge thank you to all who attended, especially those from the OPANI whose words of encouragement humbled all researchers present.
+A number of colleagues from QUB’s Centre for Experimental Medicine and QUB’s Centre for Cancer Research and Cell Biology attended this poster session, along with a huge turnout from the Oesophageal Patients’ Association Northern Ireland.
+We offer a big thank you to all who attended, especially those from the OPANI whose words of encouragement were valued by all of the researchers present.

 Finally the ESRs had the opportunity to learn from the experts in imaging at Andor in their facilities in West Belfast.
 It was really interesting hearing from scientists and engineers in Andor, as leading developers on the forefront of imaging software and camera technology globally.
 The team at Andor were equally interested to hear about the work of TRACT and to hear about how future potential collaborations could benefit both groups.

 The week was a fantastic opportunity to improve our skill sets with tailored and fascinating workshops, and to network with our colleagues based in other centres throughout the TRACT consortium.
 A huge thank you to all those who led the training sessions, and to Dr Turkington and his team at Queen’s for making all 11 ESRs and their supervisors feel so welcome in Belfast.

 ESR4 Niamh McCabe